-A phased launch is planned during 2020 to maximise clinical safety and minimise disruption to clinical education planning.
-The timeline for implementation below has been endorsed by the FONT Redesign Steering Committee.
+A phased launch is planned during 2020/21 to maximise clinical safety and minimise disruption to clinical education planning.

-Fetal Safety Education: The new online modules will be launched on My Health Learning in April 2020, followed by new face to face content facilitated by instructors from 1 May 2020.
-The K2 CTG modules and clinical cases are no longer accessible (31 December 2019).
+Fetal Safety Education: The new online modules were launched on My Health Learning in April 2020, followed by new face to face content facilitated by instructors from 1 May 2020.
+A final Antenatal module will be launched in August 2020.

 Maternal Safety Education: After a period of instructor preparation the new online modules and face to face content will be launched – this is anticipated for February 2021.
 Until that time, targeted staff will continue with the current Obstetric emergency and Neonatal resuscitation training (ONT) and K2 Maternal crisis modules until the new pathway is released.

-The Clinical excellence Commission (CEC) facilitates a Community of Practice for current FONT instructors through regular virtual forums.
-The CEC will be launching a SharePoint in 2020 for the Community of Practice.
-This will provide a dedicated virtual space for resources and also facilitate virtual discussions between members.
-For information about joining the Community of Practice please go to:
+The Clinical Excellence Commission (CEC) facilitates a Community of Practice for current FONT instructors through regular virtual forums using Skype for Business.
+This provides a dedicated virtual space for resources and facilitates virtual discussions between members.

-Regular communication regarding the progress of the FONT redesign project will be communicated via quarterly newsletters, forwarded directly to chief executives for distribution.
+Regular communication regarding the progress of the FONT redesign project is communicated via newsletters to chief executives for distribution.
 Additional information will be emailed to the designated FONT district maternity leads.